 If you have Medicare, you should keep it.
 In fact, companies that sell Marketplace plans are prohibited from selling these plans to you if they know you are covered by Medicare.
-If you do drop Medicare, and choose to re-enroll later, you can only re-enroll during the Medicare general enrollment period (from January 1 to March 31), and your coverage would not begin until July of that year.
-(Starting in 2023, rather than waiting until July for your coverage to begin, your coverage will begin the first day of the month after enrollment.
-So, if you enrolled in January 2023, your Medicare coverage would start in February.)
+If you do drop Medicare, and choose to re-enroll later, you can only re-enroll during the Medicare general enrollment period (from January 1 to March 31), and your coverage will begin the first day of the month after enrollment.
+So, if you enroll in January, your Medicare coverage would start in February.

 You also may face a penalty for late enrollment.
 If you don’t sign up for Part B when you’re first eligible or if you drop Part B and then sign up again later, your monthly Part B premium may go up 10% for each year that you could have had Part B, but didn’t.
 You may also owe a late enrollment penalty for Part D drug coverage, which is equal to 1% of the national average premium amount for every month you didn’t have coverage as good as the standard Part D benefit.

 Browse more questions in the Marketplace Eligibility section.